Caterpillar Class – EYFS

-The EYFS Framework explains how and what your child will be learning to support their healthy development.
+The EYFS Framework explains how and what your child will be learning to support a healthy development.
 Your child will be learning skills, acquiring knowledge and demonstrating their understanding through 7 areas of learning and development.

 Children should mostly develop the 3 prime areas first.
 These are: